-Sharing background information, such as information about family or personal interests, may be useful in helping establish a relationship with social media audiences but revealing certain details might increase the risk of identity theft.
+Sharing background information, such as information about family or personal interests, may be useful in helping establish a relationship with social media audiences but revealing certain details might increase the risk of identity theft or pose a security risk.

 Make use of stringent privacy settings to prevent your personal social media posts being accessed by the press or public.
 Read the terms of service of any social media site accessed to understand their confidentiality/privacy settings.